Or the only option to get there is flying yo Yangun?

 There are no legitimate border crossings from China into Myanmar.
 However there are a number of trade crossings where Chinese trucks enter/ depart the country (i.e. Ruili)

 As Simon says, these areas are very sensitive to the current Myanmar government and there are frequent military activities in these areas.

 There is a crossing from Mae Sai on the far northern Thai/ Myanmar border but you're only allowed to travel some 30km from the checkpoint and only up to 2 days (from memory).
 This is a special zone that allows tourists to 'taste' Myanmar.
 There's a similar crossing at Tha Sai Luat on the western Thai/ Myanmar border too - with the same limitations.

 So if you want to really visit Myanmar, fly into Yangon, spend a day or 2 there, then jump a cheap internal flight (there are a number of carriers) to go north. about 9 years ago

 It used to be possible to cross at Mae Sai from China and go further inland, but for this one needed a permit and a guide with a car.
 All of the above could be arranged with a tourist agency in Kungming and was quite pricey.
-I'm not sure if it works now, but can easily be checked in Kungming. over 8 years ago
+I'm not sure if it works now, but can easily be checked in Kungming. almost 9 years ago

 I don't believe there is a crossing that tourists can use.
 There are some crossing between Thailand and Myanmar, but you can only go for a few days and within a certain region in Myanmar.
 Please check www.crossborder.info - a wiki we're trying to fill with usefull info on border crossings! almost 6 years ago